AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/cloud-convert-modules.md

 #### Capture a Website

-This action module `captures a specified website and saves it in PDF, JPG, or PNG format`.
+This action module captures a specified website and saves it in PDF, JPG, or PNG format.

 You specify the URL of the website and other information, such as where you want the information stored.

-The module returns the ID of the `file` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the file and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 <table cellspacing="0">
  <col>